 Anxiety: Embracing uncertainty and indecision

-Hello everyone, I wanted to talk about something that lots of us experience but we often feel alone as if we are the only ones who experience it.
+Many of us experience anxiety, yet we often feel alone as if we are the only ones.
+I wanted to talk about something that lots of us experience, but we often feel alone as if we are the only ones who experience it.

 Anxiety that comes from uncertainty can feel overwhelming.
 Our brains need predictability and control.
-When we fear the unknown and the outcomes, we can spiral into a snowball of worry making that snowball bigger each time.
+When we fear the unknown and the outcomes, we can spiral into a snowball of worry, making that snowball bigger each time.

 Can anyone relate to that awful feeling in the pit of your stomach that can make you feel nauseous?
 Do you ever feel your heart racing or pounding, trembling or shaking and feel a tightness in your chest?
-Sometimes anxiety can cause racing thoughts, overthinking and feeling on edge and have a huge impact on daily life.
+Sometimes, anxiety can cause racing thoughts, overthinking and feeling on edge and have a huge impact on daily life.

-Looking after our well-being is so important, this includes managing our anxiety levels.
+Looking after our well-being is so important; this includes managing our anxiety levels.

 Managing our anxiety levels